polyccon/cv/CV.md

 I'm a JavaScript developer graduating from Founders and Coders (FAC) in October and former academic in the field of experimental physics.
 I discovered programming because I was interested in data science, and it has become my passion since I started preparing for FAC last winter.

 * Currently working on a project for young people with mental health problems, for Anna Freud: https://github.com/FAC-11/AllAboutMe
-* Here is a link to the most recent project I've worked on: https://github.com/FAC-11/FACgame
+* Here is a link to a recent project I've worked on: https://github.com/FAC-11/FACgame

 ***